 - Lunacy: The Princess' magical attacks are named and based on the power of the moon.

-- Mana Meter: Self-explanatory, except that you can recharge your mana by the aforementioned chackpoint or by hitting enemies with combos.
+- Mana Meter: Self-explanatory, except that you can recharge your mana by a Healing Checkpoint or by hitting enemies with combos.

-- Mini-Boss: The Hydra on the first half of Stage 3, can attack from afar with poisonous needles, deliver a powerful bite, and can grab the princess and painfully squeeze her for massive damage.
+- Mini-Boss: The Hydra on the first half of Stage 3.
+It can attack from afar with poisonous needles, deliver a powerful bite, and can grab the princess and painfully squeeze her for massive damage.

 - Neck Lift: Executioners (the two-handed sword mooks) can use this, either as a standard attack or as a finisher.
 Either way, it does more damage than a regular slash.